-At GlobalBanks, we do this for you buy assessing each individual banking jurisdiction.
+At GlobalBanks, we do this for you by analyzing each individual banking jurisdiction.
 We look at their suitability and determine which client profiles work best in each.

 Likewise, these jurisdictions aren’t known for financial crime.
 The risk of having an account frozen or losing access to correspondent banks is very low.

-Not surprising, these jurisdictions consists of developed Western countries.
+Not surprisingly, these jurisdictions consist of developed Western countries.
 These include EU nations, Switzerland, Canada, and the UK.
 It also includes the likes of Singapore, New Zealand, and Australia.

 Banks from these jurisdictions may have inefficient operating methods or management practices.
 And they may not have the best levels of liquidity or capitalization, so be sure to check.
 They also tend to take part in aggressive lending.